Pulitzer Prize for Fiction: Winners

-In 31 years under the "Novel" name, the prize was awarded 27 times; in its first 69 years to 2016 under the "Fiction" name, 62 times.
+In 31 years under the "Novel" name, the prize was awarded 27 times; in its first 76 years to 2024 under the "Fiction" name, 70 times.
 There have been 11 years during which no title received the award.
-It has never been shared by two authors.
-Four writers have won two prizes each in the Fiction category: Booth Tarkington, William Faulkner, John Updike, and Colson Whitehead.
+It was shared by two authors for the first time in 2023.
+Since this category's inception in 1918, 31 women have won the prize.
+Four authors have won two prizes each in the Fiction category: Booth Tarkington, William Faulkner, John Updike, and Colson Whitehead.

+Because the award is for books published in the preceding calendar year, the "Year" column links to the preceding year in literature.

 1910s to 1970s

 1980s to 2020s

 Entries from this point on include the finalists listed for each year.

 Repeat winners

 Four writers to date have won the Pulitzer Prize for Fiction multiple times, one nominally in the novel category and two in the general fiction category.
 Ernest Hemingway was selected by the 1941 and 1953 juries, but the former was overturned with no award given that year.